RigsOfRods/docs.rigsofrods.org/legal/crash-report-privacy-policy.md

 * Various RoR generated files:
     * **Logs**: RoR.log, mygui.log, configlog.txt, mods.cache
     * **Configurations**: RoR.cfg, ogre.cfg, input.map, ground_models.cfg
-* A screenshot of the RoR window when it crashed (only the main window, not the whole desktop)
+* A screenshot of the RoR window when it crashed (only the main window, not the whole desktop).

 You may be asked to enter your e-mail address and problem description.
 This information is also included into the crash descriptor XML.